data-catering/data-caterer-docs/docs/index.md

     like and how it behaves.
 But it does not encompass all the additional metadata that comes with a data contract such as SLAs, security, etc.

--   :material-cloud-download-outline: __Metrics from load testing__

-    ---

-    Although millions of records can be generated, there are limited capabilities in terms of metric capturing.

 </div>

 <span class="center-content">